 ST-segment elevation myocardial infarction (STEMI), together with non–ST elevation acute coronary syndrome (NSTE-ACS) and unstable angina, comprise so-called acute coronary syndromes.

-The electrocardiogram has a vital role for the diagnosis of any of these pathologies.
-The EKG remains a crucial tool in the identification and management of ST-segment Elevation Myocardial Infarction (STEMI) 1.
+The electrocardiogram plays a vital role in the diagnosis of any of these pathologies.
+The EKG remains a crucial tool in the identification and management of ST-segment elevation myocardial infarction (STEMI) 1.

 STEMI usually occurs after a rupture of an atheromatous plaque in a coronary artery, complicated with thrombosis.
 This causes an occlusion of the artery and subtotal or total interruption of coronary flow, causing myocardial injury, and subsequently, myocardial necrosis.